OpenDataforWeb3/Mirall0x/README.md

 Soon a wiki page related with project milestones and budget  will be released.

 ### As a collaborator:
-Check out our issues and see if there is something that you feel like helping out.
+Check out our issues and see if there is something that you feel you want to help out with.
 Some issues have tags of prioritization and we suggest checking this one first.
 If you have any feedback, doubts or issues that you think are worth tackling, please contact @stefi_says on the [Mirall0x discord channel](https://discord.gg/Ujy25x8e).
-It is  worth mentioning that @stefi posts updates on the development of the project every fifteen(ish) days.
+It is  worth mentioning that @stefi posts project updates every fifteen(ish) days.
 Keep an eye on her [Twitter](https://twitter.com/stefi_says)

-Thanks for your interest on the project!
+Thanks for your interest in this project!